giorgiostucchi/Error-Mitigation-WMI/Probabilistic Error Transformation.md

 Since real backends are not perfect, the noisy implementable operations do not have an ideal unitary effect and typically correspond to non-unitary quantum channels.

-how can we obtain the quasi-probability representations that are appropriate for a given backend?
+How can we obtain the quasi-probability representations that are appropriate for a given backend?
 There are two main alternative scenarios.

 - **Case 1:** The noise of the backend can be approximated by a simple noise model, such that quasi-probability representations can be analytically computed.
 For example, this is possible for depolarizing or amplitude damping noise.
 - **Case 2:** The noise of the backend is too complex and cannot be approximated by a simple noise model.